banglanlp/bnlp-resources/punctuation_restoration/README.md

 ## Licensing

-The dataset is released under MIT License.
+The dataset is released under *MIT License*.

 ## Citation